What to Do When Someone Scratches Your Car

 - Scraping tree branches while driving

 If You Don't Know How Your Car Got Scratched

 Not knowing how your vehicle was scratched could be a problem.
 You can still file the claim and discuss the situation with the claim adjuster.
-Claim adjusters see so much damage they may be able to get a good idea of what caused the damage just by looking at the scratches.
+Claim adjusters see so much damage they may have a good idea of what caused the damage just by looking at the scratches.

 Severe scratches are often caused by a collision.
 It is going to be up to the claim adjuster how to proceed.
 Considering doing the repair on your own?
 Check out Popular Mechanic's 10 Car Scratch Repair Tips.